Intermittent Fasting Guide 2026: 16:8, Safety & Calories

 Week 1–2: 12:12.
 Stop eating after 8 PM.
 Eat breakfast no earlier than 8 AM.
 This is likely close to your current pattern and requires minimal adjustment.
 The goal is ending late-night eating and establishing the habit of a defined eating window.

 Week 3–4: 14:10.
 Push your first meal to 10 AM.
-Drink black coffee or tea if you need something before then — caffeine blunts hunger and does not break the fast.
-This is where most women should pause and consolidate before extending further.
+Drink black coffee or tea if you need something before then.
+Many beginners should pause here before extending further, especially if sleep, energy, menstrual regularity, or training quality gets worse.

 Week 5–8: 16:8.
 Push your first meal to noon.
 This is the full protocol.
 Most people find that by week 5, the 10–11 AM hunger surge has disappeared because ghrelin has adapted to the new schedule.
 If hunger is still problematic, spend another week at 14:10 before advancing.